henrykash/sando-mev/README.md

 - This is the beginning of my journey experimenting with MEV sandwicher bots using  flashbot bundlers 🧱
 ## Overview

-The goal of this bot is to build an optimized searcher brick 🧱 by 🧱 Phase ONE is just building a MONITORING SYSTEM.
+The goal of this bot is to build an optimized searcher, brick 🧱 by 🧱 .

+ `PHASE ONE` is just building a `MONITORING SYSTEM`.
 This bot contains:

-- reading data from the mempool
+- reading data from the mempool 🚧🚧
 - decode transaction data 🚧🚧
 - simple logging system
 - profit calculation algos